alexrudall/awesome-ruby-places/README.md

 # Awesome Ruby Places

-A list of awesome companies currently using Ruby as their main backend language! 💎❤️
+A list of awesome companies currently using Ruby as one of their main backend languages! 💎❤️

 ## Banking